charlesmallah/professional-projects/README.md

 # My Professional Projects

-Celebrating over 13 years as a research engineer (image processing / machine vision) and Software Engineer (real time 3D graphics); please browse some of the projects that I have worked on professionally.
+Celebrating over 13 years as a Research Engineer (image processing / machine vision) and Software Engineer (real time 3D graphics); please browse some of the projects that I have worked on professionally.

 ## 2007-2009 - Image Processing Engineer (research engineer) @ Buhler Sortex